-Viability of Liver Perfusion.
-Liver viability during the experimental period (105 minutes) was assessed by measuring portal pressures and bile flow rates.
-The portal pressures remained at <10 mmHg in all rats.
-In the absence of red blood cells in the perfusate, we (Pastor et al., 1998) and other researchers (Mischinger et al., 1992) used a flow rate of 3 ml/min per gram liver.
-With such a flow rate, portal pressures remained steady in the four groups of rats: 4.7 ± 0.4 mmHg (BOPTA); 5.8 ± 1.0 mmHg (BOPTA+RIF); 7.7 ± 1.2 mmHg (MEB); and 8.0 ± 1.0 mm Hg (MEB+RIF).
-This flow rate delivers enough O_2 to maintain a normal liver O_2 consumption (Pastor et al., 1998).
+Liver viability during the experimental period (105 min) was assessed by measuring portal pressures and bile flow rates.
+The portal pressures remained < 10 mmHg in all rats.
+In the absence of red blood cells in the perfusate, we (Pastor et al., 1998) and other researchers (Mischinger et al., 1992) used a flow rate of 3 ml/min/g of liver.
+With such flow rate, portal pressures remained steady in the 4 groups of rats: 4.7 \pm 0.4 mmHg (BOPTA); 5.8 \pm 1.0 mmHg (BOPTA+RIF); 7.7 \pm 1.2 mmHg (MEB); 8.0 \pm 1.0 mm Hg (MEB+RIF).
+This flow rate delivers enough O2 to maintain a normal liver O2 consumption (Pastor et al., 1998).
 It also prevents the inhomogeneous distribution of perfused solutions (Bessems et al., 2006).

 A steady bile flow is another parameter of liver viability during the experimental protocol.
-Bile flow rates were measured in the four experimental groups over time (Fig. 2)
+Bile flow rates were measured in the 4 experimental groups over time (Fig. 2).

+Statistics

-Statistics.
-Parameters are the mean \pm S.D.
-To compare the evolution of parameters over time in one group, we use a one-way analysis of variance (ANOVA) and to compare parameters over time in several groups, we use a two-way ANOVA with the Sidak's multiple-comparison test of mean values at each time point between groups (Prism 7; GraphPad Software, La Jolla, CA).
-To analyze the drug uptake rates over time and the relationship between $v{\rm bile}$ and bile concentrations, we used linear regressions.
+Parameters are means ± S.D.
+To compare the evolution of parameters over time in one group, we use a one-way ANOVA and to compare parameters over time in several groups, we use a two-way ANOVA with the Sidak's multiple comparison test of mean values at each time-point between groups (Prism 7, GraphPad, La Jolla, CA, USA).
+To analyse the drug uptake rates over time and the relationship between bile excretion rates and bile concentrations, we used linear regressions.